Making the Most of Your Mile: Music City Distance Carnival

 By Bring Back the Mile

 Editor's note: Anthony Whiteman (GBR) not only won the Music City Distance Carnival Swiftwick Mile at the age of 40, but became the first Masters athlete to run a sub-4 minute Mile outdoors.
 Whiteman covered the distance in 3:58.79.
-You can watch the race in its entirety below courtesy of FloTrack.org and Kyle King.
+Watch more video of 2012 Music City Distance Carnival on flotrack.org

 NASHVILLE - The Music City Distance Carnival enters its 10th year in 2012.
 The Distance Carnival not only hosts some of the best distance runners in Tennessee, but regularly draws U.S. Olympians and has had 15 other nations represented among its participants.
 The meet can boast the fastest outdoor Mile ever recorded in Tennessee (3:57.26, Jason Jabaut, 2007) and has produced 15 sub-4 minute Miles.